top of page

 'But-what?’

-'But, I predicted this would happen in advance,’ answered Ashutosh Babu in a regretting voice.
+'But, I predicted this would happen in advance,’ answered Ashutosh Babu in a regretful voice.

 'Why- why on the earth they’d blame you?
 Why don't you be a liar-a good liar?’

-'Hmm..my mistake-I wrote on a paper and warned him not to open that before two days and within that two days, he died.’
+'Hmm..my mistake was written on a paper and warned him not to open that before two days and within those two days, he died.’

-'Do you think he could have saved if he would have read it?’
+'Do you think he could have saved it if he had read it?’

 'No-not at all!
-Even if he would be at home, he was going to face the accident.’
+Even if he would be at home, he had to face the accident.’

-Arati slouched against the wall still holding the half-washed saucepan in her hand.
+Arati leaned against the wall still holding the half-washed saucepan in her hand.
 ‘Hmm…we’ll see.’

-Ashutosh gave a blank look to his wife.
+Ashutosh gave a blank look.
 He knew that he was barking at the wrong tree.
 He didn't expect any support from Arati.

 'Ghatak yoga is there!
 Your stars predict that there will be a fatal accident shortly.’

 Nothing more was written.
 Saddened by the death of her husband, she cursed herself for not seeing the paper before his trip.
 ‘If I’d have seen this before, I could’ve saved his life.’
 That’s what she assumed.
 When her son came to know about this, he got furious.
-He was a college dropped out and ruffian young man.
-Outraged with anger, he went to the astrologer’s house, screamed aloud from the gate, ‘Hey you astrologer!
+He was a college dropout and ruffian young man.
+Enraged he went to the astrologer’s house, and screamed aloud from the gate, ‘Hey you astrologer!
 Come out!
-Why didn't you make my father clear about the danger, you stupid dumb?
+Why didn't you say clearly about the danger to my father, you stupid dumb?
 You killed my father.’

-Few neighbours of Ashutosh assembled on the spot to know the reason for this young man’s sudden attack with abusive words.
+A few neighbors of Ashutosh assembled on the spot to know the reason for this young man’s sudden attack with abusive words.
 But the astrologer knew who he was.
 Ashutosh's wife couldn't tolerate the ruffians’ language anymore.
-She opened the door, came forward, stood before the young man.
+She opened the door, came forward, and stood before the young man.

 She sternly looked at the ruffian’s face.
 Strongly said, ‘Hello!
 What do you think?’